Mjz86/c_colon/mcc.md

- dllhidden/dllexport/dllimport( only on static symbols,  like functions or static variables):
+ dllhidden/dllexport/dllimport,interpositioned( only on static symbols,  like functions or static variables):

    makes the symbol an export/import for dll linking by providing a symbol hash.

-   also dllhidden is the deafult and removes the symbol  hash in the binary .
+   also dllhidden is the deafult and removes the symbol  hash in the binary . there is an unsafe(interpositioned) qualifier that can use `set_interposition(fn,address)` to store ( memory  order release) function address on a global atomic static , using  the addressof on this symbol will load by a memory order of aquire, therfore the address  is controlled by developers.